IRS Direct File 2025 Offers A New Way to File Taxes for Free

 You may have heard of a free tax return service with the IRS.
 But what is it?

 IRS Direct File launched last year as a way to file your taxes with the federal tax agency — for free.
 At the time, there were only 12 participating pilot states.
-This year, twenty-five states will participate, though the IRS invited all states and the District of Columbia to join in.
+This tax season, twenty-five states will participate, though the IRS invited all states and the District of Columbia to join in.

 So, the catch?
 Not all states have embraced Direct File, which means you cannot use the program if your state is not participating.
 Also, only relatively “simple” tax situations may qualify, which include income limits and limited tax breaks.